gengojs/gengojs-default-parser/README.md

 ## Dependencies

 * `getLocale(locale:String)` from `Header`
+  * Should return a string of the current locale.
 * `setLocale(locale:String)` from `Header`
+  * Should set the locale.
 * `toDot()` from `Router`
+  * Should return the URL path as an dotted string.
 * `toArray()` from `Router`
+  * Should return the URL path as an array.
 * `isEnabled()` from `Router`
+  * Should return true if router is enabled.

 ## Selecting a Parser